microsoft/fluentui/rfcs/convergence/make-styles-no-functions.md

 }
 ```

-Usage of `FluentProvider` will inject all customer tokens properly and will make them available on React Portals.
+`FluentProvider` will inject all customer tokens properly.
+These tokens will also be available on React Portals.

 ## Using custom tokens in `makeStyles()`

-Once tokens are injected on `FluentProvider` they could be used in `makeStyles()`.
+Once tokens are injected through the `FluentProvider` they can be used in `makeStyles()`.

 ```tsx
 import { tokens } from '@fluentui/react-theme';